 Mercantile Rowing Club (VIC)

 Rosemary had her own sporting achievements being a water skier, a tricks ski duo with her brother and also a speed boat racer.
-She also was an arranger of social functions being a director of the Australian American Association which hosted events for visiting businessmen, diplomats and US Navy servicemen.
+She also was a director of the Australian American Association which hosted events for visiting businessmen, diplomats and US Navy servicemen.
+Her duties included managing key stakeholders and arranging social functions.
+These skills were put to good use for the benefit of the sport.

 Rosemary with President Sir John and Lady Young at 1992 Australian Henley